 Remodels famously accrue unexpected costs along the way.
 You will plan for this.
 So deduct 10% from the number you wrote on the paper.
 This is the dollar amount you can actually spend.

-The great thing about this approach is that you can calmly sip your tea—and forego a panic attack–when unexpected expenses arise, as they inevitably will.
+The great thing about this approach is that you can calmly sip your tea—and forego a panic attack–when unexpected expenses arise, as they inevitably will since you’ve already accounted for trouble.
+Read Expensive Bathroom Remodel?
+Here’s How to Save Big.

-Now is the time to break out a spreadsheet and research the cost for various items you would like to include in your remodel.
+You are now well into the 10 Steps to Remodel a Bathroom.
+The time has come to break out a spreadsheet and research the cost for various items you would like to include in your remodel.

 Let’s say you’ve got an alcove tub that you want to rip out and replace with a freestanding clawfoot bathtub.
 You’ll research the cost of the tub itself, the delivery of the tub, and the installation.
 (Just FYI, there are other hidden costs associated with clawfoot tubs.)
 Then you’ll place each of these line items on your spreadsheet.